BeckDiao/WillDispatcher/README.md

 ### How the Service work
 1. Periodically(like 1 day/week) ask users if they're still alive via Message or email.
-1. If no confirmation is received from a specific user for continous multiple times(e.g. 3 continuous times), then WillDispatcher service would think that guy may have been dead.
+1. If no confirmation is received from a specific user for continuous multiple times(e.g. 3 continuous times), then WillDispatcher service would think that guy may have been dead.
 1. Then WillDispatcher service will dispatch the will.

 ## Tools to be used
-AWS Lambda Functions
+* AWS Lambda Functions
-DynamoDB
+* DynamoDB
-AWS S3
+* AWS S3
-AWS CodePipeline
+* AWS CodePipeline
-AWS SES(Simple Email Service)
+* AWS SES(Simple Email Service)
+* AWS CloudFormation
+* AWS SQS
+* AWS CodeBuild
-AWS SNS
+* AWS CDK

 ## Language
 Python